lackac/omnicat/README.md

 # Omnicat

 Ever find you have to look at a repository on GitHub you know the name of but not the owner?
-You go to [github.com](https://github.com) or you may already have a search keyword for GitHub in your browser, you enter the name of the repository, wait a few seconds and then try to identify the repository you're looking for in the search results.
+You go to [github.com](https://github.com), enter the name of the repository, wait a few seconds for the search response and then try to identify the repository you're looking for in the results.

 This can be easier and quicker.
 Install this chrome extension and start typing `gh<tab>` in Omnibox (the location bar).
 Anything you type after